rodumani/CS374/dp2/dp2.md

 9. HMW save attachments from the email automatically on the local computer, when the mail is received.
 10. HMW support deep search inside to attachments.

+## Top3 HMW questions
+1. HMW remove attachments from mail?
+2. HMW give a better way to manage attachment files?
+3. HMW prevent from forgetting the attachment?

-#### How did we select our solution ideas?
+#### How did we select our HMW questions?
-> List solution ideas using post-its and we voted using pen to mark on the post-its.
+> List HMW questions using post-its and we voted using pen to mark on the post-its.

 ## Solution Ideas
 1. **HMW remove attachments from mail?**